chrismcclurg/CLT-Planning/README.md

 **2. Download [numberbatch](https://github.com/commonsense/conceptnet-numberbatch).** Place the most recent mini.h5 file in the `./utils/` folder.
 Rename to numberbatch.h5.

 ## Results
-Our primary results for Planning with CLT are shown below.
+Primary results for Planning with CLT are shown below.
 Map complexity and abstraction type are varied.
 Please see the paper for more results.
 <p align="center">
   <img src="https://github.com/chrismcclurg/CLT-Planning/blob/main/img/planning_results.png" width=40% height=40%>
 </p>